FAForever/wiki-pages/Development/Modding/Creating-UI-Mods.md

 	return UnitData[id].WepPriority
 end
 ```

+### Mass and Hydrocarbon deposits
+A FAF engine patche add a new Core function `GetDepositsAroundPoint`.
+You can see the documentation [here](https://github.com/FAForever/fa/blob/b14d712426fbf2a461e036bd9981c849d51d4b54/engine/Core.lua#L605).

 -----
 > The following sections are brief and could be expanded into their own pages.
 {.is-info}